 Marketers also use Google Analytics heat mapping as their favorite tool to visualize their website’s data on Google Analytics.
 “Google Analytics is the top SEO tool used by marketers,” says HubSpot.
-If you have no clue what heat mapping is, I strongly suggest that you click here first, read the guide, and then come back.

 A heatmap is a kind of analytics tool that is used to make complicated data easier to comprehend.
 Colors on heat maps provide immediate and obvious information.
 Each color represents a data value.
 Heat mapping allows us to make sense of numerical data at a glance.
 It comes in handy, particularly when dealing with huge amounts of data.

 The key thing to remember about heat maps is that, unlike other data visualization techniques, they are simple and do not need any additional information.
 We use heat maps in many fields (weather, sports, geography, stock market, etc.), one of which is website visitor tracking.

 A website heatmap is a great analytics tool for website owners and marketers.
 Colors on a range of red to blue are used in website heatmaps to indicate the most and least engaging parts on a webpage.
 The technique of website heat mapping is used to examine how people interact with online pages.
 It offers useful information on the website’s interactions with its users.
 Clicks, taps, scrolling, mouse movement, and other interactions fall under this category.
 Because of the valuable information it provides, heat map analytics has grown in popularity among marketers.

 How Should I Set Up Google Analytics Heat Mapping?